robhami/ZTM_REACT/1_react_overviewREADME.md

 Eject is used to customize app.

-There is also a package -lock.json file.
+There is also a package-lock.json file.
 It makes sure versions are correct.

 Also have a .gitignore file.
 It checks if anything needs to be ignored.

 Node modules also created.

-Public folder also created, that has inex.html, manifest.json that allows icon on desktop.
+Public folder also created, that has index.html, manifest.json that allows icon on desktop.

 Favicon.ico which is little icon that shows up at the top on the tab.